bernar0507/Data-Warehousing/README.md

 Project of Data Warehousing

 # What is this?
-This is a repository with a project developed in the curricular unit "DataWarehouse" during my "Bioinformatics" degree.
+This is a repository with a project developed in the curricular unit Data Warehousing during my Bioinformatics degree.
 The project is divided into 3 parts.
 The 1st part was about designing Bus matrix and priority matrix.
 The 2nd part was about the ETL process.